ULTIMA THULE / Leicester: Local Bands/Artists

 See also: www.blackcarrot.net

 Not a band.
-Quadelectronic is an impromptu session event initiated by Chris Conway, now involving a random cast of 20 odd musicians, who get together once a month at Quad Studios.
+Quadelectronic is an impromptu session event initiated by Chris Conway, with regulars Alan Freeman, Steve Freeman, Jim Tetlow, involving a random cast of other local musicians, and people from further afield, who get together once a month at Quad Studios.
 For more about this, check-out the Quadelectronic page!

 A few Quadelectronic performers (not elsewhere on this page) worth a mention...

 Victoria Bourne - female jazz/experimental vocalist/flautist: MySpace, www.victoriabourne.com

 Not listed?
 Tell us what you do, bring us some of your music to listen to!